Changissnz/nu_merchant_principal/README.md

 are creatures on this planet more intelligent than the human.
 The vulture, although also not known to be beyond the intelligence of their peers, serve the noble purpose of an important mediator in the cycling of life,death, and decomposition.
-The last stage of decomposition is where the vulture intervenes as a clean-up technician.
+Decomposition, the last stage, is where the vulture intervenes as a clean-up technician.
 Possible biological hazards are removed through their feasting.
 Some nicknames for vultures: scavengers, bottom feeders.